spatie/laravel-analytics/README.md

          * If you set this to zero, the responses won't be cached at all.
          */
         'cacheLifetime' => 60 * 24 * 2,

+        /*
+         * The amount of seconds the Google API responses will be cached for
+         * queries that use the real time query method.
+If you set this to zero,
+         * the responses of real time queries won't be cached at all.
+         */
+        'realTimeCacheLifetimeInSeconds' => 5,
     ];
 ```